WYDO: Analog-to-digital conversion

-At midnight on June 13, 2009, both stations went all-digital as part of the DTV transition.
+At midnight on June 13, 2009, WYDO and WFXI went all-digital as part of the DTV transition.

 FCC spectrum sale

 In the FCC's incentive auction, WFXI sold its spectrum for $42,070,860 and indicated that it would go off the air with no channel sharing agreement.
 On July 30, 2017, WCTI-TV announced that WFXI would shut down on September 6, 2017; WYDO would remain on the air as the market's sole Fox affiliate.
 Few viewers lost access to Fox programming due to the extremely dense penetration of cable and satellite, which are all but essential for acceptable television in much of this vast market.
 However, the few viewers in the market's eastern portion who watched WFXI were asked to rescan their sets in order to continue watching Fox.

 On October 6, 2017, Cunningham Broadcasting requested the cancellation of the WFXI license.